 Lower current productivity, which presages lower future productivity, reduces the revenue from creating a job.
 Equilibrium is restored because the reduction in jobs raises the share jobs filled by a worker who cannot match with a vacancy, $\pi(m)$, lowering expected wages and raising the profit from creating a job back to zero.

-4.4 Efficiency

-Finally we prove that the decentralized equilibrium maximizes the expected present value of net output per worker.
+4.4.
+Efficiency Finally we prove that the decentralized equilibrium maximizes the expected present value of net output per worker.
 This is a version of the Mortensen (1982) rule: firms have the proper incentive to create jobs if they receive the full marginal product of a filled job when the worker would otherwise be unemployed and nothing otherwise.
 PROPOSITION 8.
-Consider a hypothetical social planner who wishes to maximize the expected present value of net output by choosing how many jobs to create at each instant as a function of current productivity.
+Consider a hypothetical social planner who wishes to maximize the expected present value of net output by choosing how many jobs to create at each instant as Back Geback 29 a function of current productivity.
 The solution to the planner's problem coincides with the decentralized equilibrium.
+The proof is in Appendix A.